-- Place beef in Dutch oven.
+- Place beef in a Dutch oven.
 Season with salt and pepper and add beef broth.
-Cover and cook over low heat for approximately 1 1/2 to 2 hours until beef is soft and easy to shred.
+Cover and cook over low heat for approximately 1 1/2 to 2 hours, until it's soft and easy to shred.
 Keep an eye on the beef while cooking.
 If all the broth is absorbed, add about 1 cup of water to prevent burning.

-- Remove beef from Dutch oven, reserve leftover juices.
-Shred beef using 2 forks.
+- Remove beef from the Dutch oven, reserve leftover juices.
+Shred beef using two forks.

-- Add coconut oil to Dutch oven and place over medium/low heat.
+- Add coconut oil to the Dutch oven and place over medium-low heat.
 Add onions, green peppers, tomatoes, serrano peppers and garlic.
 Cook until the onions have softened and juices from tomatoes have rendered, about 5 to 10 minutes.